Fencing at the 2020 Summer Olympics – Men's épée

-The men's épée event at the 2020 Summer Olympics is took place on 25 July 2021 at the Makuhari Messe.
+The men's épée event at the 2020 Summer Olympics took place on 25 July 2021 at the Makuhari Messe.
 36 fencers from 18 nations competed.

 The medals for the competition were presented by Pál Schmitt, Hungary; IOC Member, and the medalists' bouquets were presented by Pascal Tesch, Luxembourg; FIE Executive Committee Member.

 Background

-This was the 28th appearance of the event, which was not held at the first Games in 1896 (with only foil and sabre events held) but has been held at every Summer Olympics since 1900.
+This marked the 28th occurrence of the event, which was not conducted at the inaugural Games in 1896 (with only foil and sabre events taking place) but has been included in every Summer Olympics since 1900.

 The reigning Olympic champion was Park Sang-young of South Korea.
 The reigning (2019) World Champion was Gergely Siklósi of Hungary.

 Qualification

 A National Olympic Committee (NOC) could enter up to 3 qualified fencers in the men's épée.
 Nations were limited to three fencers each from 1928 to 2004.
 However, the 2008 Games introduced a rotation of men's team fencing events with one weapon left off each Games; the individual event without a corresponding team event had the number of fencers per nation reduced to two.
 Men's épée was the second event this applied to, so each nation could enter a maximum of two fencers in the event in 2012.
 The 2020 Games eliminated this rotation and all weapons had team events.

 There are 34 dedicated quota spots for men's épée.
 The first 24 spots go to the 3 members of each of the 8 qualified teams in the team épée event (France, Italy, Ukraine, Switzerland, South Korea, the United States, the ROC, and China).
 Next, 6 more men are selected from the world rankings based on continents: 2 from Europe, 1 from the Americas, 2 from Asia/Oceania, and 1 from Africa.
 Finally, 4 spots are allocated by continental qualifying events: 1 from Europe, 1 from the Americas, 1 from Asia/Oceania, and 1 from Africa.
 Each nation can earn only one spot through rankings or events.

 Additionally, there are 8 host/invitational spots that can be spread throughout the various fencing events.
 Japan qualified one fencer through normal qualification and used two host quota places to complete a men's épée team.

 The COVID-19 pandemic delayed many of the events for qualifying for fencing, moving the close of the rankings period back to April 5, 2021 rather than the original April 4, 2020.